jfrog/terraform-provider-xray/docs/resources/repository_config.md

 Optional:

 - `exposures` (Block Set, Max: 1) Enables Xray to perform scans for multiple categories that cover security issues in your configurations and the usage of open source libraries in your code.
-Available only to CLOUD (SaaS)/SELF HOSTED for ENTERPRISE X and ENTERPRISE+ with Advanced DevSecOps (see [below for nested schema](#nestedblock--config--exposures))
+Available only to CLOUD (SaaS)/SELF HOSTED for ENTERPRISE X and ENTERPRISE+ with Advanced DevSecOps.
+Must be set together with `vuln_contextual_analysis`.
+Supported for Docker, Maven, NPM, PyPi, and Terraform Backend package type. (see [below for nested schema](#nestedblock--config--exposures))
 - `retention_in_days` (Number) The artifact will be retained for the number of days you set here, after the artifact is scanned.
 This will apply to all artifacts in the repository.
 - `vuln_contextual_analysis` (Boolean) Only for SaaS instances, will be available after Xray 3.59.
 Enables vulnerability contextual analysis.
+Must be set together with `exposures`.
+Supported for Docker, OCI, and Maven package types.

 <a id="nestedblock--config--exposures"></a>
 ### Nested Schema for `config.exposures`